clbouche/clbouche/README.md

 ### Hi, I'm Clara 👋
 ---

+I'm currently working on Minishell with [Lucrèce](https://github.com/Tart3mpion) -> Looking for a new job opportunity in September 2022 💻

+*signed by a 42School Student*

 <!--
 **clbouche/clbouche** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.